 3. You don’t need everything planned

-The only thing we will definitely look into before heading to a new country is visa requirements.
+The only thing I will definitely look into before heading to a new country is visa requirements.
 Otherwise, don’t fret!
 You can plan as you go – that’s the fun of it all.
 I’ve learnt from experience that there is ALWAYS a bed for you to sleep on.

 4. There will be challenging scenarios (but that’s the best bit)